 Substrate

 Cardinal tetras are at their best in an environment that mimics their habitat.
 Thus, going for a muddy substrate or sandy is your perfect bet.
-If you have a planted tank, you should consider a planted tank substrate in order to support the growth of your plants.
+If you have a planted tank, you need to a planted tank substrate in order to support the growth of your plants.

 Community Tank Mates